FinFarrell/Gitronio/README.md

 # Gitronio
 My personal repo for 'Programming Principles and Practice using C++' by Bjarne Stroustrup.
-Will include glossary, code, exercised etc
+Will include glossary, code, exercises etc